umwelt-software/tinyproto/README.md

    * FCS16 (CCITT-16)
    * FCS32 (CCITT-32)
  * Frames of maximum 32K or 2G size (limit depends on platform).
- * Low SRAM consumption.
+ * Low SRAM consumption (starts at 50 bytes).
- * Low Flash consumption (features can be disabled and enabled at compilation time)
+ * Low Flash consumption (starts at 1KiB, features can be disabled and enabled at compilation time)
- * No dynamic memory allocations (suitable for using on uC with limited resources or without memory manager)
+ * No dynamic memory allocation
  * Zero copy implementation (basic hdlc, light versions do not use copy operations)
  * Serial loopback tool for debug purposes and performance testing